karenw0870/coaching-classes/README.md

-# Web Technolgies 1621ICT
+# Coaching Classes Exercise
-##### Assignment 2 - May 2017
+##### May 2017

-## Assignment Requirements
+## Technical Details

+- HTML
+- CSS
+	- External CSS files
+	- No existing CSS frameworks used
+- PHP
+- SQL database to store information

-Assignment to test the ability to design and develop a website using a combination of HTML, CSS and PHP.
-Part A of the assignment focused on developing and presenting the designs and part B was the actually development of the site.
+Displays entry level ability to design and develop a website using a combination of HTML, CSS and PHP.
+The initial exercise was for a fictituous client.
+One of the local clubs liked the idea and a version was developed using Angular and NodeJS.

-The designs were for a fictitous client.
-The could be a small business, government agency or volunteer organisation requiring an online presence.
-The site was originally hosted on the CodeAnywhere platform.
-Later the project was migrated to BitBucket.

-### Implementation Requirements

-Implement the website as per design specifications documented in Assignment 1.

-### Minimum Requirements

-* Minimum of 4 pages (inlcuding landing or home page)
-* Ensure the inclusion of the following
-    * Images
-	* Lists
-	* Tables
-* Navigation menu or bar
-* External CSS files for layout - no CSS frameworks are to be used
-* Use a SQL database to retireve and display some data to the user
-* Forms for entering data and searching the database
-* No pre-created HTML templates are to be used

 ## Development Plans